-Notice is effective from the date it is received by the office (same day with emails sent before 5pm).
+Notice is effective from the date it is received by the landlord (same day with emails sent before 5pm).
 Allow four working days for anything sent in the post.

-Note: For tenants on fixed-term tenancies, the above does not apply as your agreement cannot be terminated by notice.
+Note: For tenants on fixed-term tenancies, the above does not apply as your agreement cannot be terminated by notice during the fixed-term period.